Minimum viable process in English and Scottish litigation

 Graeme Johnston / 31 July 2023

-Litigants do not care all that much about stones being turned, particularly legal stones.
+[T]he key problems facing civil justice today are cost, delay and complexity, these three are interrelated and stem from the uncontrolled nature of the litigation process.
+Lord Woolf (English judge), Access to Justice: Interim Report (1995) (England and Wales) Litigants do not care all that much about stones being turned, particularly legal stones.
 What they want is a fair settlement speedily arrived at, by agreement if possible and, if not, by an impartial judge.
 Some of them like the paraphernalia of a trial and the sound and smell of battle; others hate it.
 I believe that the majority would welcome, at least as better than nothing, a simple process producing quick results, even if it involved a departure from traditional methods.
+Lord Devlin (English judge), foreword to Foster QC and others, Going to Law: A Critique of English Civil Procedure (1974) In a legal system in which most litigations are conducted by solicitors or counsel, the court should no longer be tolerant of professional inefficiency where the effects of it are to put an added burden on the judiciary and the court administration, to cause needless expense to the parties and to add to the law’s already notorious delays.
+In these respects too, it is for the court to assert the public interest.
+Nor should it tolerate its own inefficiencies.
+Lord Gill (Scottish judge), Introduction to the Report of the Scottish Civil Court Review (2009)

 “By my soul, Jarndyce,” he said, very gently holding up a bit of bread to the canary to peck at, “if I were in your place I would seize every master in Chancery by the throat to-morrow morning and shake him until his money rolled out of his pockets and his bones rattled in his skin.
 I would have a settlement out of somebody, by fair means or by foul.
 If you would empower me to do it, I would do it for you with the greatest satisfaction!”
 (All this time the very small canary was eating out of his hand.)